This menu is from my Mexican cooking class featuring the foods of the state of Puebla, situated in east-central Mexico.

-Talavera pottery is unique to this state.
-It is a form of Majolica, brilliantly coloured tin-glazed pottery that came to the Valley of Mexico from Majorca, Spain in the early 1500s.
+Talavera pottery is unique to the state of Puebla.
+It is a form of Majolica, a brilliantly coloured tin-glazed pottery that came to the Valley of Mexico from Majorca in the early 1500s.
 Many of the buildings in Puebla have Talavera tiles on them.

 The Menu from Puebla

-- My favourite dish of the evening was the ‘sopa poblano‘, a creamy vegetarian soup to die for (How we made it).
+- My favourite dish of the evening was the ‘sopa poblano‘, a creamy soup full of vegetables to die for (How we made it).